DetlevCM/chemical-kinetics-solver/Readme.txt

 A later expansion is seeking to implement the odepack library, developed by Alan C. Hindmarsh and Linda R. Petzold.
 As of writing this readme, the source code is freely availabl on the LLNL website.
 (As well as on other websites.)
 This addition should be considered experimental.
-While it is a lot faster, it currently suffers from stability issues.
-(Maybe an overflow issue of some sort? - It will fail or succeed on the same task at times...
-- The numerical results are comparable with the intel ode solver.)
+An advantage is the superior speed when compared to the Intel ODE Solver.
+This implementation had a stability issue, which appears to be resolved.

 The chemical kinetics solver was originally developed using Eclipse CDT using the included builder.
 It used to compile on both Windows and Linux.
 With the inclusion of odepack, only Linux is